Amazon faces labor complaint over failure to bargain with union

 The NLRB complaint comes as dozens of Amazon warehouse workers in New York sued the union on Monday, alleging that top union officials were refusing to hold democratic elections to fill leadership posts.

-(Reporting by Chandni Shah and Shubham Kalia in Bengaluru; Additional reporting by Urvi Dugar; Editing by Nivedita Bhattacharjee and Sohini Goswami)
+(Reporting by Chandni Shah and Shubham Kalia in Bengaluru; Additional reporting by Urvi Dugar; Editing by Nivedita Bhattacharjee)

 ((Chandni.shah@thomsonreuters.com;))